 (c) Personnel.
 Agencies must develop procedures to follow if an employee or contractor is symptomatic or tests positive for COVID-19.
 Re-opening policies should consider the needs of vulnerable populations.
 Policies should also address the employee’s ability to wear face coverings, and whether agencies will provide masks.

 (d) Facilities, Service & Operations.
 Re-opening policies should prioritize public-facing properties and facilities.
 Facilities that handle classified information should also be prioritized.
 Policies for facilities must set forth the screening procedure that will be implemented, such as questions to be asked, temperature checks, or other visual inspections.
 Such policies must also ensure that the agency has adequate hygiene supplies, is following CDC guidelines for cleaning buildings, and implements social distancing procedures to the extent practicable.

 (e) Travel Guidelines.
 Agency policies may reconsider travel limitations currently in place, and adapt them as necessary based on mission needs.

 These are merely guidelines; therefore federal contractors will need to familiarize themselves and their employees with the policies and procedures for each of the federal agencies with whom they do business.
-Agencies are still in the early phases of developing policies and procedures in accordance with the Memorandum, and several agencies have begun to publish their plans, whereas others, such as the Federal Emergency Management Agency, have released solicitations for temperature screening services in anticipation of re-opening.
+Agencies are continuing to develop policies and procedures in accordance with the Memorandum.
 In an effort to make this information more easily accessible for our clients, we are tracking these agency policies and procedures as they are released.
 We will update this tracker regularly to ensure that the latest policies and procedures are available.